Reverse Mergers 101 – Going Public Attorneys

-Traditionally, private companies become publicly traded by registering an offering under the Securities Act of 1933, as amended.
-Another established method for private companies to obtain public company status is through a Reverse Merger (“Reverse Merger”) with a public shell company.
+Traditionally, private companies become publicly traded filing a registration statement under the Securities Act of 1933, as amended.
+Another established method for private companies go public is through a Reverse Merger (“Reverse Merger”) with a public shell company.

-The general perception in the securities industry among regulators is that Reverse Mergers are used as vehicles for fraud either by stock promoters or others including securities lawyers who manufacture them.
+The general perception in the securities industry among regulators is that Reverse Mergers are used as vehicles for fraud either by stock promoters or others including lawyers who manufacture them.
+Securities issued in Reverse Mergers are not registered with the SEC.

-In a Reverse Merger, a private operating company or its business operations are acquired by or merges into a publicly traded Shell Company (“Public Shell”), often inactive with negligible operations and assets.
-Reverse Mergers can be structured a variety of ways but the end goal is the same – to take a private company or its operations public.
+In a Reverse Merger, a private operating company or its business operations are acquired by or merges into a publicly traded shell company (“Public Shell Company”), often inactive with negligible operations and assets.
+Hard return Reverse Mergers can be structured a variety of ways.

 Risks of Reverse Mergers